 Quantifying the Benefits

 Proper PPE usage, including disposable coveralls, reduces occupational risks by up to 37.6% when paired with training and proper protocols.
+Data from occupational health organizations like NIOSH confirm that utilizing the correct construction protective clothing and liquid-tight chemical suits significantly decreases the incidence of skin exposures, workplace illnesses, and subsequent compliance penalties.

 Best Practices for Maximizing Protection